Authored by Joseph C. Ford, Chief Economist

 The U.S. economy grew at a somewhat faster pace than previously estimated in the second quarter recording its fastest rate since the first quarter of 2015.
 The Commerce Department indicated GDP increased at a 3.1% annual rate in the April-June period.
 With the GDP acceleration in the second quarter, the economy grew 2.1% in the first half of 2017.
 The boost to growth came primarily from stronger than expected consumer spending, which is the largest contributor to the economy.
 Estimates for the growth rate in the July-September period are about 2.25% considering the impact from Hurricanes Harvey and Irma.
 The impact from these storms may cut into third quarter growth, but the rebuilding from the storms are expected to boost GDP growth in the fourth quarter and in early 2018.

 The U.S. economy continues to exhibit signs of stable underlying growth.
-The monthly index of leading economic indicators has shown increases in 84 of the last 96 readings.
-The economic expansion that began in July 2009 is set to enter its ninth year as the third longest growth run in U.S. history.
-Only the expansions of the 1960s and 1990s were longer.
-Despite its longevity, the current expansion has been lackluster with GDP growth averaging just 2.1% per year.
-This is weaker than any other recovery since at least 1949.
+The monthly index of leading economic indicators has shown increases in 87 of the last 99 readings.
+The economic expansion that began in July 2009 is in its ninth year as the third longest growth run in U.S. history.
+Despite its longevity, the current expansion has been lackluster with GDP growth averaging just 2.1% annualized.

-The S&P 500 has risen for seven consecutive quarters.
-Equity market returns were solid during the year’s first half as measured by a 9.34% return for the S&P 500.
-Smaller capitalization stocks as measured by the Russell 2000 returned 4.90%.
-Bonds provided positive returns in a range of 1-3% in the short to intermediate space.
-We continue to expect an investment environment of a mid single digit return landscape with stocks providing returns that mimic earnings growth and for the calendar year stocks outperforming bonds.
+The S&P 500 has risen for eight consecutive quarters.
+Equity market returns were solid during the year’s first nine months as measured by a 14.2% return for the S&P 500.
+Smaller capitalization stocks as measured by the Russell 2000 returned 10.9%.
+We continue to forecast an investment environment with stocks providing returns that mimic earnings growth and outperforming bonds in 2017.